 How to register for MLAS

-There are three steps to follow to register for MLAS.
+There are 4 steps to register in MLAS.

 How to use MLAS